Health/Medical Admin Services

 |Hispanic or Latino||2,248|

-Health & Medical Administrative Services appeals to people across the globe.
+Students from other countries are interested in Health & Medical Administrative Services, too.
 About 0.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia